gzoreslav/react-redux-saga-universal-application/README.md

 | HMR for server.bundle.js | no |
 | Server Rendering | yes |

-#### Lunch server
+#### Launch server

 ```shell
 > npm run start-prod-iso
 ```

-It lunch server.bundle.js built in the previous steps
+It launch server.bundle.js built in the previous steps

 ## How to deploy